 Suburban provides drinking water to West Covina and portions of Walnut, Hacienda Heights, La Puente and City of Industry.
-Suburban serves approximately 170,000 people in our San Jose Hills System.
-In 2017, Suburban utilized local groundwater for 83 percent of its supply.
-Suburban purchased treated surface water for the remainder of its drinking water from the MWDSC and the CIC.
+Suburban serves approximately 170,000 people in our San Jose Hills system.
+In 2021, Suburban utilized local groundwater for 55 percent of its supply.
+Suburban purchased treated surface water for the remainder of its drinking water from MWDSC and CIC.